 As you can probably imagine, the job market for anybody who can manipulate big data or build AI systems is exploding.
 Institutions, like The Data Incubator, are creating bridge courses designed to help feed talented graduate students into the industry.
 And companies like Facebook and Google are buying up entire university computer science departments in the hope of capturing all available people with the skills they need to launch the next industrial revolution.

 Demand for people with data skills is so high these days that some students, fresh from universities, are being offered six-figure salaries on arrival, with pay doubling within a couple of years.
+Data fluency is that valuable to companies right now.
 At least right now, it seems as if this is where the real potential in the job market lies: in the ability to develop and train intelligent systems.

 Almost all of the fastest growing job segments in the economy have some relationship to computers and big data.
 And most top paying jobs in industries outside the traditional IT sector now demand that candidates have some sort of big data or artificial intelligence experience.